BenjaminS81/Ancestral-state-reconstruction-visualizing-ancestral-states-on-a-phylogeny/README.md

-## Ancestral character state estimate simulation study on for continuous and discrete characters ##
+## Ancestral character state estimate simulation study for continuous and discrete characters ##

 In this highly guided R studio script the principles of infering ancestral character states employing different mathematical models are simulated and discussed.
 The script mainly employs functions from the R packages Phytools and ape.